abdfaizaan/AIW-DevOps-with-GitHub-V2/Hands-on lab/getting-started.md

 ## Lab Validation

 After completing the task, hit the **Validate** button under the Validation tab integrated within your lab guide.
-If you receive a success message, you can proceed to the next task, if not, carefully read the error message and retry the step, following the instructions in the lab guide.
+If you receive a success message, you can proceed to the next task; if not, carefully read the error message and retry the step, following the instructions in the lab guide.

    ![](media/lab-04.png)